ajohnson1/ajohnson1.github.io/bobsonly.md

 7246513QS---------P------P--P*1(1)
 3716452QS---------P------P--P*1(1)
 ```
-These blocks are from a 3-part group.
+These blocks are from a group of order 3.

-8 examples of exact 3-parts with 636 bobs
+8 examples of exact theee-parts with 636 bobs
 - [CompLib 88655](https://complib.org/composition/88655) no 9 bob run
 - [CompLib 97657](https://complib.org/composition/97657)
 - [CompLib 88617](https://complib.org/composition/88617)